USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 .. py:function:: new region intersection name { directives }

 	Create the intersection of several other regions.
-This is the *boolean and*, i.e., if the union has elements A, B, and C, then a point in the union must be in A and in B and in C.  If C is the complement of D, then the point must be in A and in B and not in D.
+This is the *boolean and*, i.e., if the intersection has elements A, B, and C, then a point in the intersection must be in A and in B and in C.  If C is the complement of D, then the point must be in A and in B and not in D.

 	:param str name: assigns a name to the region
 	:param block directives: The following directives are supported: